glowbom/gamebuilder/README.md

 It easily connects to the ETH wallet and lets you build interactive stories and quizzes.

-Each game element can be tight to a specific NFT in the wallet, and the element won't be available if a user doesn't have this NFT.
+Each game element can be tied to a specific NFT in the wallet, and the element won't be available if a user doesn't have this NFT.

 Here's [a quick demo](https://www.youtube.com/watch?v=mBey-ND_D0A).